-The economic outlook for the year ahead will continue to be challenging by keen competition and the global unfavourable economic environment.
-Faced with the challenging economy, the Group will diversify its businesses, explore sales opportunities, raise production efficiency and strengthen the cost control measures in order to sustain its businesses.
-With the completion of the revitalization of Kader Building in 2023, it is expected that the Group's source of revenue and profitability will be enhanced.
+The economic outlook for the year ahead will continue to be challenging due to adverse global economy, geopolitical conflicts and keen competition.
+Faced with the challenging economy, the Group will continuously diversify its businesses, explore sales opportunities, raise production efficiency and strengthen the cost control measures in order to sustain its businesses.
+With the completion of the revitalization of Kader Building in the near future, it is expected that the Group's source of revenue and profitability will be enhanced.

-By order of the Board

-Kenneth Ting Woo-shou
+By order of the Board Kenneth Ting Woo-shou Managing Director

-Managing Director

-Hong Kong, 30 March 2023
+Hong Kong, 27 March 2024